pfgithub/threadclient/README.md

 -   [ ] fix dark flairs being displayed on a dark background
 -   [ ] user profile pages, defaulting to the overview tab
 -   [ ] navigation buttons eg homepage link
--   [ ] mod tools and stuff + mod messages also + post removal tools that have options to use the subreddit things like comment distinguished stickied
 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)
 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown
 -   [ ] code block automatic syntax highlighting (using hljs automatic or something)